 In 2011, the commercial trial of stereo-video technology in the SBTF was used to record SBT from eight transfers made from three cages.
 In total, 23,018 SBT were counted from the stereo-video recordings and overall stereo-video technology was demonstrated to be robust under commercial operating conditions.
 Technical details of the commercial trial were reported to the CCSBT Compliance Committee Meeting in 2011 (Anon.
 2011; CCSBT-CC/1110/11).
+Following the first trial, the Australian Government adopted a policy that stereo video would not be implemented in Australian tuna farms until the technology was 'cost effective and fully automated'.

-General work examining the automation of measurements of fish using stereo-video was reported in Shaifait et al. (2017) (https://doi.org/10.1093/icesjms/fsx007).
+General work examining the automation of measurements of fish using stereo-video was reported in Shaifait et al. (2017)

+(https://academic.oup.com/icesjms/article/74/6/1690/3056949).
 Copies of this paper were provided to CCSBT 24.
-Australia will report again to the CCSBT Annual Meeting this year on progress towards the implementation of stereo-video technology.